The Wild Mind – Part XII

-Scientology 1.0.0 – part 19
+Scientology 1.0.0 – chapter 19

 “And did the Countenance Divine, Shine forth upon our clouded hills?
 And was Jerusalem builded here, Among these dark Satanic Mills?”— William Blake, Jerusalem